haluska/MediaButtons/README.md

 ### Hardware

 Here is the quick version done on a breadboard.
 Do you need any instructions on this build?
-I hope not, because I don't have any... lol.
+I hope not, because I don't have any.
 I do, however, have a nice parts list and a high res photo of what I did.

 Parts List:
-* Teensy 3.5 [https://www.adafruit.com/product/3267](https://www.adafruit.com/product/3267) -- I believe you can buy this with the headers already soldered on.
-Maybe *you* want that, but boy do I need the practice.
+* Teensy 3.5 [https://www.adafruit.com/product/3267](https://www.adafruit.com/product/3267) -- You can buy this with the headers already soldered on.
 * Breakaway Male Headers [https://www.adafruit.com/product/392](https://www.adafruit.com/product/392)
 * Solid-core Wire [https://www.adafruit.com/product/1311](https://www.adafruit.com/product/1311)
 * Full-size Breadboard [https://www.adafruit.com/product/239](https://www.adafruit.com/product/239)
 * Buttons [https://www.adafruit.com/product/1119](https://www.adafruit.com/product/1119)

 You can buy all of this at your local Microcenter.
 I had all of this stuff laying around, except for the Teensy.
-Try to use what ya got and get rid of some junk.
-This list is just in case you need to find it all online.

 And here is the finished breadboard: